Our Process

 Our process is designed to connect our athletes with a network of scouts and recruiters at the Juniors and collegiate levels, but more importantly, it’s designed to ensure that our athletes are well-equipped and fully prepared to show their best in those situations.

-Our group of highly-respected coaches possesses a deep network of contacts throughout all levels of hockey, and we utilize participation in high-profile events and innovative video and analytics solutions like Hudl to put our athletes front and center.
-Our co-ed and girls staff works directly with our families to provide education and guidance throughout the entire process.
+Our group of highly-respected coaches possesses a deep network of contacts throughout all levels of hockey, and we utilize participation in high-profile events, use video and analytics solutions like Hudl, and provide our 14U and older athletes with premium memberships to EliteProspects to put our athletes front and center.

 Our scouting/recruiting prep process does not begin at 15U with campus visits and showcase participation.
 It begins at 8U when we begin to usher players through the entire development lifecycle to prepare them not just to be seen at the older age groups, but to be successful at the next levels and beyond.